 - Final Drawing – For Review Purposes Only

-Having official West Virginia architectural stamps and seals is the first step in being sure the integrity of a building or structure, as well as the architect’s design, are following safety protocols.
+Having official West Virginia architectural stamps and seals is the first step in ensuring the integrity of a building or structure and that the architect’s design is following safety protocols.

 Understanding What Documents Require West Virginia Architectural Stamps and Seal

 In West Virginia, certain documents are required to carry an affixed official West Virginia architectural stamp and seal.
-There are other documents that do not require it.
+Other documents do not require it.

 Documents Requiring West Virginia’s Architectural Stamps and Seals: